AnandRP2030/Spotify-MERN/README.md

   <h1>Spotify Clone</h1>
-  <p> This is  part of a previous collaborative project <a href="https://github.com/AnandRP2030/Spotify-clone">spotify clone </a> built by four members, including myself .
-Initially, we created only the frontend.
-In this project, I connected that project with the backend using Express, MongoDB, and Node.js.
-It's a full stack web application that clones some of the basic functionalities of Spotify.
-Some of the features implemented include playing songs, adding songs to favorites, creating playlists, and searching for songs.</p>
+  <p> This is a part of a previous collaborative project, a Spotify clone built by a team of four members, including myself.
+Initially, we only created the frontend.
+However, in this project, I connected the frontend with the backend using Express, MongoDB, and Node.js.
+The end result is a full-stack web application that mimics some of the basic functionalities of Spotify, such as playing songs, adding songs to favorites, creating playlists, and searching for songs..</p>
   <h2>Technologies Used</h2>
   <ul>
     <li>MongoDB</li>